OCA/account-financial-tools/multicurrency_journal_entries/README.rst

 =============================

-This module was written to extend the functionality of the e-invoicing module (account) in order to be able to create journal entries in a currncy different than the currency of the company
+This module was written to extend the functionality of the e-invoicing module (account) in order to be able to create journal entries in a currency different than the currency of the company

 Installation